 The National Council on Alcoholism and Drug Dependence (NCADD) publishes that when using a trained professional, interventions are almost always successful.

 To host an intervention, you will first need to put together your intervention team.
 This is made up of loved ones who have been impacted by the drug use personally and who want to support this person as they get the help they need.

 For the intervention to run smoothly, it should be highly structured and planned ahead of time.

 Often, it is helpful to write letters to read to your loved one during an intervention.
 The letter should focus on specific instances in which their drug use has impacted you directly.
-When writing your letter, remember the following:

 - Be as non-judgmental and assertive as possible